Tips for the Proposal Approval Process

 Here are some helpful tips to ensure a speedy review and authorization to submit.

-- Contact Lisa Simpson, Director of Corporate, Foundation, and Government Relations or use the External Grant Interest Form.
+- Contact Lisa Emery, Director of Corporate, Foundation, and Government Relations or use the External Grant Interest Form.
 Staff in Institutional Advancement are available as a resource for faculty developing proposals (in fact you won’t be able to submit a proposal to a federal agency without the authorized organizational representative in IA!).
 Our staff can provide proposal and application checklists, help interpret complicated sponsor guidelines, and provide expertise in developing supplemental documentation (e.g., NSF RUI Certifications, Current & Pending Support forms, and Letters of Commitment).
 Take advantage of our service!

 - Plan ahead.
 Preparing a compelling and competitive proposal package may take several months.
 Begin working on your proposal strategy at least six months before deadline.
 If you have a draft or concept prepared, consider asking a respected peer (perhaps a seasoned researcher with a history of grant funding) to act as a reviewer and provide you with useful feedback.
 Or, you can work with Corporate, Foundation, and Government Relations staff, to contact the program officer at the granting agency.